pp30/Search_Engine-Natural_Language_Processing/README.md

 Query-Reference pairs in which the reference is of no interest to the query are excluded from the relevance file.
 More on the Cranfield dataset: http://ir.dcs.gla.ac.uk/resources/test_collections/cran/

-## Assgn-1
+## PART-1
-Build a basic text processing module that implements:
+Building the text processing module for the search engine that implements:
 - sentence segmentation
 - tokenization
 - stemming and lemmatization
 - stopword removal

-## Assgn-2
+## PART-2
-Implementing an Information Retrieval system using the Vector Space Model with the same dataset.
+Implementing the Information Retrieval module using TF-IDF based Vector Space Model with the same dataset.

 Implement the following evaluation metrics and analyse results:
 1. Precision @ k